natalio-f-gomes/natalio-f-gomes/readme.md

 My intention is to get away from AI sloppy code(vibe coding) completely.
 So I decided to create this GitHub Account where all of the projects listed here are 100% coded by me.
 Moreover, I will start by pushing simple projects that will focus entirely on Java Foundation, with the intention of understanding how this programming language Works.
 This is a long term commitment.
 I do not expect to become a good software engineer any time soon.
-Full Disclosure: AI will only be used to point me to the correct documentation, documentation explanation, and the layout of the readme files.
+Full Disclosure: AI will only be used to point me to the correct documentation, documentation explanation, planning, and the layout of the readme files.
 All of the project will have 5 Phases:
  1- Planning
  2 - Design